 Course Component Weighting Date

-Midterm Exam #1 25% Wednesday February 12, 2013
+Midterm Exam #1 25% Friday February 13, 2015

-Midterm Exam #2 25% Monday March 17, 2013
+Midterm Exam #2 25% Monday March 16, 2015

-Final Exam 25% To be scheduled by registrar
+Final Exam 30% To be scheduled by registrar

-Laboratory 25% (5% each) Five equally-weighted written assignments due throughout the term.
-See lab schedule below for descriptions.
+Laboratory 20% Seven assignments will be due throughout the term.
+See the lab schedule below for descriptions.

-Exams (25% each):
+Exams (80% of final grade):

 Exams will consist of both short answer and computation questions, with the considerable emphasis on short answer questions.
-The first midterm (Feb 12) will cover the material up to and including the end of simultaneous multiple regression.
-The second midterm (Mar 17) will cover hierarchical regression, ANOVA, and planned comparisons.
-The final exam (to be scheduled by the registrar) will be cumulative and therefore cover all course material.
+The first midterm (Feb 13) will cover the material up to and including the end of researcher generated regression.
+The second midterm (Mar 16) will cover polynomial regression, ANOVA, and planned comparisons.
+The final exam (to be scheduled by the registrar) will be cumulative.